nokia/moler/README.md

   * to decrease investigation time by having logs focused on different parts of system under test

 ## Library content
-Library provides "bricks" for building automated tests.
-These bricks:
+Library provides "bricks" for building automated tests:
 * have clearly defined responsibilities
 * have similar API
 * follow same construction pattern (so new ones are easy to create)